Fabxx/XBMC360/README.md

   -If installing on default path under "Program Files (x86)", when you want to create scripts you'll need to give admin permissions to modify the folder.
 If you want to avoid this, simply install under C:\ or any other path.

-2) Drag & drop MC360 2.1 Folder into skins folder of XBMC, then select it from system settings of XBMC
+2) Drag & drop `MC360 2.1` Folder into `skins` folder of XBMC, then select it from system settings of XBMC

-3) To enable login screen go into Profiles and enable the tick of the login screen.
+3) To enable login screen go into `Profiles` and enable the tick of the login screen.

-4) Linux users should install `dxvk` in their prefix through: `winetricks dxvk`
+4) For Linux users: `winetricks dxvk`, needed to render properly the loop animation.

 # Customization - Profile Picture